 Occupational exposure to vanadium mainly occurs when fossil fuel oils rich in vanadium are burnt.
 The remaining ash contains vanadium, and workers who clean the boilers are at risk of exposure.
 Vanadium is also used in the manufacture of pigment paints and printing inks and is used in association with titanium in the manufacture of jet engines and air frames.
-Vanadium is excreted in the urine and levels correlate well with airborne vanadium.

 Vanadium is relatively toxic at high levels, causing diarrhoea and vomiting.
 Dust particles cause irritation to the skin, eyes and lungs.